MezMerrit/AU-School-Handwriting-Fonts/README.md

 Click the link above matching the Australian State that you live in.

-1. Download the .zip file and unpack it.
+1. Download the font-viewer.zip file and unpack it.
 2. Double-click the .html file.
 3. Adjust the sliders at the top of the page.